sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 updated: 2020-02-20
 category: introduction
 ingress:
-  Learn the how to install one of the Flex Templates for Web (FTW) to your local development environment.
+  Learn how to install one of the Flex Templates for Web (FTW) to your local development environment.
 skills: basic command line, text editing
 published: true
 ---